Greenstand/treetracker-wallet-app/README.md

 To check the doc in a convenient way, please import it to some API tools like: http://editor.swagger.io/ or Postman.

+To import the API doc to Postman or Swagger (both work the same), simply just click on the 'File' tab in the menubar and look for the 'Import' option.
+Find the API .yaml file in your local repository inside the doc directory and click 'Open'.

 ### Using our mock API server

 To develop without relying on the code of API team, we set up a mock API server for development.